“I didn’t feel the same unwavering love for anyone else.”

 “I’ve spent my whole life studying her . . . because I always want to do whatever I can in any given moment to make or keep Mom happy.”

 What happens when a stand-up comedy routine becomes a memoir?
 In this case, it becomes a best-seller.
-This book started as a one-woman show about growing up trying to please a mother who was her best friend and controller of … Continue reading
+This book started as a one-woman show about growing up trying to please a mother who was her best friend and controller of everything from showers to diet to wiping after using … Read More

 “It’s quite therapeutic going through the archives.”